daxcee/Transaction-Categorize-Clients/README.md

 This class solves the first bonus question: Give annual revenue numbers for all years between 1966 and 2014.
 Which years had the highest revenue growth, and highest revenue loss?

 The memeber method analyzeRevenues() takes input and out files as input parameters.
-This method creates an output file "outputRevenues.csv" which contains the data required by the project question.
+This method creates an output file "outputRevenues.csv"  (attached)  which contains the data required by the project question.
 In the output file, each line contains the year and the annual revenue of that year.
 At the end of the output file, there are also years which had the highest revenue growth, and years which had the highest revenue loss.

 The first and last few lines of the output file are: